noniemathur/PUI2016_nm2565/HW3_nm2565/CitibikeReview_fb55.md

 Only once you have decided what you want to measure (mean, median, fraction above threshold...) you can decide which test you want to do.

+citibike.head is a function:
+citibike.head()

+If used not as a function it will dump a lot of lines non formatted. if used properly it will print the first 5 lines in a tabulated format.
+Much better!